 Although these solutions don’t remove lead from water, they do reduce the amount of lead you’ll come into contact with when using your water supply — temporary fixes that will need to be replaced with a more permanent solution.

 Lead Water Filters

 The best way to reduce lead in your water is to install a high-quality water filtration system.
 It’s important to make sure your filter is certified to reduce lead — and don’t forget to ask your local water experts for help installing and maintaining a filter system.

-Although water filter pitchers do exist, they aren’t always effective or reliable for lead reduction.
+Although water filter pitchers do exist, not all are effective or reliable for high lead levels.
 In fact, they’re often the least comprehensive when it comes to contaminant reduction.
-Instead, your best option is a system designed specifically to treat your drinking water at the point of use system – these are typically installed under your sink and are the best choice for drinking water.
+Instead, your best option is a system designed specifically to treat your drinking water at the point of use – these are typically installed under your sink and are often the best choice for drinking water.

 Despite its unpleasant reputation and its ability to hide in plain sight, lead doesn’t have to stop you from trusting your water supply.
 Instead, make water testing a regular habit to stay informed about the quality and contents of your home’s most precious resource — and to get recommendations on which solutions to use if a problem does arise.

 *Contaminants may not be present in your water.